 What’s moving to cloud.microsoft?

-First and foremost, microsoft.com is not going away. cloud.microsoft is reserved for user-facing Microsoft 365 experiences.
+First and foremost, microsoft.com is not going away.
+The cloud.microsoft domain is reserved for user-facing Microsoft 365 experiences.

-First services to be deployed in the new directory are net-new services.
-That’s why you can already see the abundance of Viva modules moved to cloud.microsoft.
-The rest is to be moved at a slower pace, to minimize any potential impact.
+First services to be hosted in the new domain are brand new services.
+That’s why you can already see an abundance of Viva modules moved to cloud.microsoft.
+The rest will be moved at a slower pace to minimize any potential impact.

 Impact of introducing cloud.microsoft